Sakib2186/Sakib2186/README.md

 I guess I do have an OCD to not stop thinking until and unless I come up with a solution for a given problem :dizzy_face:.

-My main tech stack is Python, but again as a software engineer I can migrate to any other language as required.
+My main tech stack is Python, but again as a software engineer I can migrate to any other language as required except front end frameworks.
 (If I couldn’t, four years of engineering would feel like a bug, not a feature :alien:)

-Currently, I am serving a software engineer at TCL Informatix, a sister concern of Tanvir Constructions Ltd, which happens to be a startup where we are making the roots strong with our greatest effort :muscle:.
+Currently, I am serving as a software engineer at TCL Informatix, a sister concern of Tanvir Constructions Ltd, which happens to be a startup where we are making the roots strong with our greatest effort :muscle:.

 I do try to solve [LeetCode]([https://www.example.com](https://leetcode.com/u/Sakib_Sami/)) problems everyday.
 Do check out some of the pinned projects, both personal and collaborative.

 Few Fun Facts about me:
+  - I HATE FRONTEND
   - My life is boring :disappointed:
   - Never ever dated :sob:
   - I love cats :cat:, but my mom won't let me have one.